 A taller building in Location B would be visible from this view point (views of a taller building in Location A would be hidden by existing buildings and tree cover).
 A taller building in Location B would be visible above the parapet of the Grade I Listed Chester Terrace, and would have an impact on the setting of Regent's Park and the listed terrace.
 The Regent's Park Conservation Area Appraisal notes that a key element of the view from Regents Park to Chester Terrace is being able to see a clear roofline (without buildings in the background).
-A taller building in location B would therefore need to be less than 60 metres tall from approximate ground level (which equates to between 82 metres AOD and 84 metres AOD) to not affect the setting of, and views within and of, nationally important heritage assets including Regent's Park and Chester Terrace.
+There is a need to have special regard to the setting of listed buildings when considering development proposals.
+The NPPF (see paragraphs 131-134) and London Plan (policy 7.7 and paragraph 7.25) seek to protect heritage assets and their settings, and highlight that proposals will be resisted unless it can be demonstrated that any harm to or loss of significance caused is necessary to achieve substantial public benefits that outweigh that harm or loss.
+The NPPF also states that the more important the asset is, the greater the weight should be given to its conservation.